 Acquired Professional Content.
-We have entered into content licensing agreements with approximately 508 third-party professional content providers in aggregate.
+We have entered into content licensing agreements with approximately 232 third-party professional content providers in aggregate.
 We obtain our print content from major Chinese print media and news wires.
 Our content sources include companies such as China News Service, Xinhua News Agency and the Huanqiu.com, as well as China's top image providers.
 The video content we source from third parties is primarily comprised of news and documentaries, which cater to our users' preferences.
-We obtain our third-party video content from major Chinese television broadcasters, such as Dongnan Satellite TV.
 In addition, according to the 2021 Program Resource License and Cooperation Agreement we entered into with Phoenix TV Group, we have the exclusive right to broadcast copyrighted video content and the derived audio content from three television channels of Phoenix TV and its subsidiaries on the internet in Mainland China.
-The content that we source from professional related and third parties comprises the majority of the content on our PC websites, mobile applications and mobile
+The content that we source from professional related and third parties comprises the majority of the content on our PC websites, mobile applications and mobile websites.

 Original Content.
 Our core competitive differentiation lies in our original content production capabilities.
 As mobile Internet traffic growth has peaked, we believe that the most effective way to attract and retain users is to produce original content with distinctive characters that are true to our brand.
 Our original content matrix encompasses a variety of genres including in-depth commentary, investigative reporting, interviews, and premium IP production, in forms of text, image, video and livestreaming.
-For example, we have an original opinion column titled Eye of the Storm ("风暴眼"), which is distinctively positioned to examine contentious current events.
-We present the audience with our unique, authentic, and timely interpretation of the issues by conducting meticulous research and exploring a wide array of viewpoints.
+For example, our original mini-documentary series titled Journey ("旅途"), which won the China Documentary Top 10 Award, portrayed the lives of ordinary people in mini-documentaries with a focus on the expression of individual aspirations.
 Our original columns and programs were each produced and presented in a certain voice and style consistent with our branding differentiation.
 Through this, we intend to not only enhance our brand image, but also create a unique brand affinity among our users and advertisers, which should help us unlock more sustainable long-term value from our brand equity in turn.